Skip to content

 # ensure geometry column is in input data

-if geometry_column not in pqt_ds.schema.names:
+if geometry_column not in dataset.schema.names:

 raise ValueError(